This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 From DHs we have now been told that Avery was still in the school at least as late as the Marauder cohort’s 5th year.
 Although I doubt that he was in the same year as they were.
 We didn’t see him sitting the OWLs.
 Or discussing them with Snape afterwards.

 There was evidently also a Mulciber at Hogwarts.
 Who Sirius did not mention.
 Probably because Rowling did not recall from what context she had previously mentioned a Mulciber.
-The only Mulciber we had ever heard of prior to DHs was originally one of Riddle’s contemporaries.
+The only Mulciber we had ever heard of prior to DHs was originally one of Riddle’s contemporaries, not Snape’s.
 So now we have two Mulcibers.
 Frankly I suspect she wrote Mulciber but meant Evan Rosier — and was too burnt out to double-check her notes.

 However, for the moment treating the information as if it were legitimate, let’s follow this thread and see if it leads us to anything worth having.